 The project’s objectives

-The primary objective is to evaluate how we can improve self-efficacy in people with dementia, by evaluating the effectiveness of the intervention compared to treatment as usual.
+The primary objective was to evaluate how we can improve self-efficacy in people with dementia, by evaluating the effectiveness of the intervention compared to treatment as usual.

-Secondary objectives are to evaluate the effectiveness of the SHAPE intervention in:
+Secondary objectives were to evaluate the effectiveness of the SHAPE intervention in:

 - Improving mood, well-being, quality of life and health outcomes in people with dementia